utah-cs3550-fa24/assignments/hw6.md

 just make them a single sentence; the instructors use your answers to make these assignments more interesting and easier.

-Once you are done, commit everything and push it to Github. **Make sure to include the text "Please grade" in your final commit message** to help TAs identify the right commit to grade.
+Once you are done, commit everything and push it to Github.

 How you will use this
 ---------------------

-This is a fairly rudimentary set of front-end interactions, with a lot of sharp edges, like minimal error checking on the form upload and not enough indication to the user what table columns are sortable.
+This is a fairly rudimentary set of front-end interactions, with sharp edges like minimal error checking on the form upload and not enough indication to the user what table columns are sortable.
 Nonetheless, you've probably seen these interactions many times, and they are important for making websites easier to use.

 Basic interactions like table sorting are often provided by libraries;
 for example the [Sortable library][sortable] provides a sortable